Thuenen-GeoNode-Development/thuenen_atlas/geonode/geonode/templates/subsites/README.md

 This document provides instructions on adding a subsite and working with it for UI customization.

-For documentation on the subsites module see: https://github.com/geosolutions-it/geonode-subsites For detailed information on geonode theming see: https://docs.geonode.org/en/master/basic/theme/index.html
+For documentation on the subsites module see: https://github.com/geosolutions-it/geonode-subsites and https://docs.geonode.org/en/4.2.5/advanced/contrib/subsites/index.html

+For detailed information on geonode theming see: https://docs.geonode.org/en/master/basic/theme/index.html

 # Adding a New Subsite